 The first Ethicon Physiomesh Composite lawsuit has been filed in federal court in Florida but many more lawsuits may be expected as more injuries come to light.

-If you or a loved one received a laparoscopically implanted Ethicon Physiomesh Flexible Composite surgical mesh between March 2010 and May 2016 for a ventral (abdominal) hernia and experienced severe complications, you may be eligible for compensation for medical costs, lost wages and pain and suffering and should seek legal expertise.
+If you or a loved one received a laparoscopically implanted Ethicon Physiomesh Flexible Composite surgical mesh between March 2010 and May 2016 for a ventral (abdominal) hernia and experienced severe complications, you may be eligible for compensation.